mukundi0/Year1-2ndSemster-Project-OOP-/README.md

 first year,
-second semester java project that allows students to login into an app called 'SU FEEDS' which allows students to add classes, add topics for those classes then add feedback for the classes, then a student can edit or delete their feedback and also allows other students to view other students feedback.
+second semester java project that allows students to login into an app called 'SU FEEDS' which allows students to add classes, add topics for those classes then add feedback for the classes, then a student can edit or delete their feedback and also allows other students to view other students feedback, lt also invludes a database.